 But as weather gets more summery and events are celebrated outdoors, you may go for mid-brown or even tan shoes.

 For his spring wedding, this groom opted for a navy suit and Oxford Brogues in tan.
 Credit: Allen-kent photography, via @twally72.

 As you can tell, the darker your shoes, the more formal your look is.
-Of course, this will also depend of your full attire.
-Additionally, it will have an influence whether you’re going for business, casual or business casual looks.
+Of course, this will also depend on your full attire.
+Additionally, it will have an influence on whether you’re going for business, casual or business casual looks.